siamakn/FAIRmat_KnowledgeBase/README.md

 ![](https://img.shields.io/pypi/l/nomad-measurements)
 ![](https://img.shields.io/pypi/v/nomad-measurements)

-# FAIRmat Knowledge Base 3
+# FAIRmat Knowledge Base
-This is knowledge base [FAIRmat](https://nomad-lab.eu) which contains materials related to research data management.
+This is a template for FAIRmat knowledge base [FAIRmat](https://www.fairmat-nfdi.eu/fairmat/).
+It will be used as a temporary repository to upload and curate materials related to FAIRmat research data management.

  ```